-Brenda Baker was born in Grand Bank, Newfoundland in 1969, the daughter of Elizabeth McGraw and Ewart Strowbridge.
+Brenda Baker was born in Grand Bank, Newfoundland to parents Elizabeth McGraw and Ewart Strowbridge.
 Brenda currently lives in Labrador City with her husband.
-She also has two beautiful daughters.
+She also has two amazing daughters.

-A self-professed coffee and music addict, she can often be found with a mug nearby, listening to her favorite music and writing in her spare time.
+A self-professed coffee and music addict, she can often be found with a mug nearby while listening to her favorite music and writing in her spare time.

 Brenda is a substitute teacher with a B.ED. in French and English.
 She also has a B.A. in French and Linguistics.
 Starting a blog in 2015, she discovered her love of writing.
 Three years later, she self-published her debut poetry collection.